This page is Family Favourites (additions 4th Jan 2011): Please allow time for the photographs to download

 Barbara poses for Robert’s camera in the garden, 1983 – when we had summers which were warm enough to relax outside.

-... and now four of Barbara’s favourite photos of Robert from the same period:
+... and now three of Barbara’s favourite photos of Robert from the same period:

-Robert is usually behind the camera, and so appears in fewer photos, but here are four taken by Barbara in the 1970s and 1980s:
+Robert is usually behind the camera, and so appears in fewer photos, but here are some taken by Barbara:

 RobertWebPage.jpg